Lap band risks

 - Pain in the port site

-Lap Band Risks Compared to Risks of Other Forms of Bariatric Surgery
+Lap Band Risks Compared to other Bariatric Surgeries

 The study by the Department of Surgery, University of Minnesota puts operative mortality (death within 30 days of surgery) at 1 out of thousand (0.1%) for purely restrictive procedures like gastric banding, 5 out of thousand (0.5%) for gastric bypass and 11 out of thousand (1.1%) for duodenal switch.

 Some people regard lap band surgery as a less drastic measure compared to gastric bypass surgery, where mortality rates are said to be 1 out of 200.
 On the other hand, we saw that weight loss rates are lower for lap bands, compared to gastric bypass and other bariatric surgeries.
-Consider lap band only as a tool in implementing more discipline in your eating habits.
+Lap band should be considered only as a tool in implementing more discipline to your eating habits.